Combined oral contraceptive pill- first prescription

 The advice for women who experience vomiting or diarrhoea for more than 24 hours is to follow the same advice as if they had missed pills.

-This advice is different for Qlaira® and Zoely®, and women should follow the advice in the packet.
+This advice is different for Qlaira and Zoely, and women should follow the advice in the packet.

 Written information

 Provide women with written information to read, as there is a lot to take in at a first pill prescription consultation.
-Family planning association (fpa) leaflets are extremely helpful, and these can be given to the woman or she can be directed to their website.
-Also direct the woman to the information that will be found within her pill packets, as this will be relevant to the individual pill she is taking.
+Online leaflets are extremely helpful, and these can be printed out or sent to the woman by text or email.

 Follow-up